oggstr/sc2-comnet/README.md

-# TDDD92 - Förutspå Stridsutfall med Bayesianska Nätverk
+# TDDD92 - Predicting Combat Outcomes in SC2 using Bayesian Networks

 Note, README is available in Swedish bellow!
 <br/>